Russell Reeder: Biography

 Reeder's sister Nardi Reeder Campion was an author and co-wrote Marty Maher's Bringing Up the Brass that was filmed as The Long Grey Line with Nardi co-writing the screenplay.
 Red Reeder had a cameo as the Commandant of Cadets in the film, distributing diplomas to the class of 1915.

+In 1965, Reeder and his wife Dorothea moved to Garrison, New York where she helped to edit his books.
+In 1989, they moved to the Fairfax Retirement Community in Fort Belvoir, Virginia.

 In 1997, Reeder was awarded the Distinguished Graduate Award by the Association of Graduates of the United States Military Academy.
-Reeder died in Alexandria, Virginia, on February 22, 1998, at the age of 95.
+Reeder died of congestive heart failure at the Inova Mount Vernon Hospital in Hybla Valley, Virginia, on February 22, 1998, at the age of 95.
 He survived his wife and younger sister, and has four children, ten grandchildren, and twenty-two great-grandchildren.

+Reeder and his wife were buried at the West Point Cemetery.

 Decorations

 Colonel Reeder's military decorations include the Distinguished Service Cross, the Silver Star, the Legion of Merit, the Bronze Star, the Purple Heart, the Combat Infantryman Badge, and two decorations awarded by France: the Croix de Guerre avec Palm and the Légion d'honneur.